BambiMC/SteeLLM/README.md

 - **Example:**
   `meta-llama/Llama-2-7b-chat-hf`
 - **Usage:**
-  Used to load a specific model from Hugging Face.
+  Used to load a specific model from Huggingface or (for Jailbreakscan) a cloud model: Supported: Openai, Anthropic, Google and Deepseek.
 Ensure the model is accessible via your token. //TODO compatibility restrictions with some benchmarks?

 ---